 We received this great note the other day from our customers:

 “I recently sent my Kanstul Trumpet in for a valve alignment.
 It came back just before my performance at my induction into the Iowa Rock and Roll Hall of Fame.
 The change in the instrument was remarkable!

 The overall sound was intonation was an incredible improvement.
 The center of the notes was easier to “think and play”.
 The octave slots were more pronounced.
 I love the new pads!

 Overall I said WOW!
 Thanks so very much for your great care and expertise.

 Thanks for the kind words Pat, and congratulations on your induction, what an achievement!

-The shop will be closed on Monday, July 5th to celebrate Independence Day.
-We will be back on Tuesday, July 6th.
+The shop will be closed on Monday, July 4th to celebrate Independence Day.
+We will be open for business as usual on Tuesday, July 5th.

 Have a happy and safe Independence Day!!

 We are very sad to hear of the passing of trumpet player Snooky Young.
 It is an understatement to say that Snooky set the standard for lead trumpet players.
 We are fortunate to have been able to hear him perform many times through the years.
 Bob started doing work for Snooky back in the 70’s, and has done several alignments for him through the years.